org-arl/fjage/src/sphinx/shell.rst

-    logLevel - set loglevel (optionally for a named logger) subscribe - subscribe to notifications from a named topic unsubscribe - unsubscribe from notifications for a named topic shellImport - add specified package/classes to list of imports agent - return an agent id for the named agent agentForService - find an agent id providing the specified service agentsForService - get a list of all agent ids providing the specified service send - send the given message
+    logLevel - set loglevel (optionally for a named logger) subscribe - subscribe to notifications from a named topic unsubscribe - unsubscribe from notifications for a named topic export - add specified package/classes to list of imports agent - return an agent id for the named agent agentForService - find an agent id providing the specified service agentsForService - get a list of all agent ids providing the specified service send - send the given message
     request - send the given request and wait for a response receive - wait for a message
     >

 Further help on an individual topic can be obtained by typing `help` followed by the topic name.
 You are encouraged to explore the help.